FabianKoehnke/fracnetics/paper.md

 # Summary

-'Fracnetics' is Python library with C++ core engine for Genetic Network Programming (GNP) — an evolutionary algorithm that evolves directed graph structures.
+'Fracnetics' is Python library with C++ core engine for Genetic Network Programming (GNP) — an evolutionary algorithms that evolves directed graph structures.

-They are based on the theory of biological evolution developed by Charles Darwin.
+Evolutionary algorithms are based on the theory of biological evolution developed by Charles Darwin.
 The basic principle of biological evolution can be formulated as follows:
-Beneficial traits resulting from random variation are favored by natural selection [@Kruse.2015].
+"Beneficial traits resulting from random variation are favored by natural selection" [@Kruse.2015].

-Fracnetics ist ein Portmanteau zusammengesetzt aus Fractals, Network und Genetic.
+Fracnetics is a portmanteau composed of fractals, network, and genetic.
-Er deutet auf die Genetic Network Programming als zugrundeliegenden Algorithmus hin und gibt mit Fractals einen zusätzlich Hinweis auf eine Erweiterung der GNP, die die Architektur der Netzwerke um fraktale Eigenschaften erweitert.
+It refers to Genetic Network Programming as the underlying algorithm and, with fractals, additionally hints at an extension of GNP that enhances the architecture of the networks with fractal properties.

-Mit Fracnetics lässt sich auf einfache Weise mittels API die GNP auf jegliche Problemstellungen anwenden und Agenten trainieren.
+With Fracnetics, GNP can easily be applied to any problem through its Python API, allowing agents/models to be trained.
-Für das evolutionäre Verfahren und deren netzwerkspezifische Topologie stellt die API mehrere Methoden wie z.B. die Erzeugung von Populationen, Turnierauswahl und mehrere Operatoren für die Rekombination und Veränderungen der Genstruktur zur Verfügung.
+For the evolutionary process and its network-specific topology, the API provides classes and methods, such as the initialization of populations, tournament selection, and several operators for recombination and modifications of the gene structure (crossover and mutation).

 # Genetic Network Programming and Extensions